- Cost per pair: $799 if paid in full or $25 per month if financed

 Although it is the most expensive Eargo model, this model offers a lot of perks.
 The Eargo 7 has built in Sound Match technology, which gives you the ability to customize your settings more precisely and optimize your hearing experience.
 You can also customize the settings through the Eargo app as needed based on your surroundings—whether in a restaurant or at home watching TV.
 According to our testers the setup process can be time consuming, but overall, the customization options for this hearing aid make it a solid choice.

-This hearing aid is water-resistant, so you can feel confident wearing your hearing aids while exercising or getting caught in the rain, and we like that it comes with a longer warranty of two years; the Eargo Link and Eargo SE only have a one-year warranty.
+This hearing aid is water-resistant, so you can feel confident wearing your hearing aids while exercising or getting caught in the rain.
+And we like that it comes with a longer warranty of two years; the Eargo Link and Eargo SE only have a one-year warranty.

 Although this higher-end hearing aid doesn’t come with Bluetooth capabilities like the less expensive Eargo Link does, it’s only because its small size limits the amount of technology that can be included in the device.